auteur-vis/auteur-study-results/README.md

 ### Task 2

-Take a union of two Emphasis generation criteria; the first emphasis is for the variable "Country" when the value is "Hong Kong", "China", "Afghanistan", "Sweden", or "Greece"; the second emphasis is for the variable "Region" when the value is "Sub-Saharan Africa":
+Take a union of two Emphasis generation criteria; the first emphasis is for the variable "Country" when the value is "Hong Kong, China", "Afghanistan", "Sweden", or "Greece"; the second emphasis is for the variable "Region" when the value is "Sub-Saharan Africa":

 ![Task2 Screenshot](/screenshots/Task2.png)